 That’s an interesting question!

-Reasons that could make liking your self-harm scars bad could include:
+Reasons that liking your self-harm scars could be an issue include:

-Reasons that could make liking your self-harm scars ok could include:
+Reasons that liking your self-harm scars could be considered okay include: